NARRTC By-Laws

 Article VII – OFFICERS

-The officers of the NARRTC shall be a President, President-Elect, Past-President, Vice-President, Secretary and Treasurer.
+The officers of the NARRTC shall be a President, President-Elect, Past-President, and Secretary.
 The Officers shall have the rights and duties assigned to them in the succeeding Sections of this Article in addition to those which may be provided elsewhere in these By-Laws or its Rules and Regulations.
+The offices of Vice-President and Treasurer have been eliminated and the duties are described in the following sections: Vice-President duties to Program Chair (see Article VIII, Section 3); the Fiscal Manager replaces the Treasurer (see Article XII, Section 1).

 At the conclusion of the annual business meeting of the President’s second year in office, the President-Elect shall succeed to the office of President automatically without vote and the President to the office of Past-President.